 Proposals that require a two-thirds (⅔) supermajority will only pass if the "aye" votes reach or exceed the ⅔ threshold.

-In the event of a tie, the Senior Vice President shall cast the tie-breaking vote.
+In the event of a tie, the Senior Vice President or presiding member shall cast the tie-breaking vote.

 Section IV: Legislative Proposals and Approval